mhx/dwarfs/README.md

 The SquashFS, `xz`, `lrzip`, `zpaq` and `wimlib` tests were all done on an 8 core Intel(R) Xeon(R) E-2286M CPU @ 2.40GHz with 64 GiB of RAM.

-The Cromfs and EROFS tests were done with an older version of DwarFS on a 6 core Intel(R) Xeon(R) CPU D-1528 @ 1.90GHz with 64 GiB of RAM.
+The Cromfs tests were done with an older version of DwarFS on a 6 core Intel(R) Xeon(R) CPU D-1528 @ 1.90GHz with 64 GiB of RAM.

+The EROFS tests were done using DwarFS v0.9.8 and EROFS v1.7.1 on an Intel(R) Core(TM) i9-13900K with 64 GiB of RAM.

 The systems were mostly idle during all of the tests.